rbicelli/xenbackup-ng/readme.rst

 XenServer 6.0 and up

+For installation on a generic linux machine (for connecting via remote xe cli): libperl-switch xcp-xe

 ************
 Installation
 ************

 The script needs to be installed on your XenServer.

-The easiest way it to download it from github, so open a console on your Xenserver and type:
+The easiest way is to download it from github, so open a console and type:

 cd ~